NRT-Logo"/

 • no longer be at school or equivalent (excluding registered home schooled)

-If you meet the above criteria, along with the Course Entry Requirements, you can apply to study this course at a subsidised price (includes course resources but students are responsible for the cost of obtaining a police check).
-Subsidised places are subject to availability and cannot be guaranteed.
+If you meet the above criteria, along with the Course Entry Requirements, you can apply to study this course fee free (includes course resources).
+Fee-free places are subject to availability and cannot be guaranteed.

 TitleFee